It's As Easy As 1, 2, 3!

 Each type of equity release product has a different cost structure, which is why it’s important to do your research and seek advice where required.

-In terms of our Household Loan, we offer the lowest rate reverse mortgage product in Australia.
-The variable interest rate is currently 4.95%.
-More information about rates and expenses can be found here.
+In terms of our Household Loan, we offer a consistently low rate for a reverse mortgage product in Australia.
+The variable interest rate is currently 9.20%.(comparison rate 9.23%)*

 How safe is equity release?